Feminism in China: Prominent Chinese feminists

 Another early 20th century prominent feminist was the anarchist He-Yin Zhen who founded the Journal "Natural Justice" while in exile in Japan.
 He-Yin focused on issues within Chinese feminist theory rather than issues with comparing it to Western feminism.
 However, her theories are not specific to Chinese culture, so she is considered a global feminist by historians such as Mary John.
 Her essay, "On Women's Liberation" addressed women's issues within China, particularly how women's liberation is decided by others within the hierarchical system of society at the time.
 Her essay, "On the Question of Women's Labor" discusses how "modern form of labor" has impacted women, and how their bodies are historically tied to their labor.

 Though not self-identified as a feminist, Ding Ling's writings and thoughts on gender issues resonate a lot with feminist ideas and ideals.
-In March 1932, Ding Ling joined the Chinese Communist Party, and she was recognized as an active writer in the League of Left-Wing Writers.
+In March 1932, Ding Ling joined the CCP, and she was recognized as an active writer in the League of Left-Wing Writers.
 During her time in the CCP, Ding Ling published several well-known essays and novels concerning gender issues and living situation of women.
-In 1942 she wrote an article in a party newspaper, titled "Thoughts on March 8", questioning the party's commitment to change popular attitudes towards women.
-Because of her explicit descriptions of sentimentality and sexuality, as well as her public critique of the Party's leadership, Ding Ling was denounced as a "rightist" and purged from the party in 1957.
+In 1942 she wrote an article in a CCP newspaper, titled "Thoughts on March 8", questioning the CCP's commitment to change popular attitudes towards women.
+Because of her explicit descriptions of sentimentality and sexuality, as well as her public critique of the CCP's leadership, Ding Ling was denounced as a "rightist" and purged from the party in 1957.
 Her fiction and essays were then also banned.
-After many years of imprisonment, she reemerged in 1979, and became the vice president of the Chinese Writers' Association.
+After many years of imprisonment, she reemerged in 1979, and became the vice president of the Chinese Writers Association.

 Yu Zhengxie and Yuan Mei were two of the first male feminists in China.

 Contemporary Chinese feminist thinkers, activists, writers and lawyers include: Ai Xiongming, Wang Zheng, Lü Pin, and Zhao Sile.